Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] Who will move in with you
 - [ ] A personal introduction
 - [ ] A photo of you (optional, but it helps)[^31]
+- [ ] Anything that shows that you have [what landlords want](#what-landlords-want)

+Write in German.
 If you don't speak German, use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to translate your message.

 **[Example messages](https://www.wg-gesucht.de/artikel/accommodation-search-example-of-a-successful-flat-application)** - WG-Gesucht

 To improve your chances...

 - **Be really fast**
-    Listings only stay online for a few minutes.
-Landlords get hundreds of messages per hour.
-Pay for ImmoScout24 Premium; it lets you message landlords first.[^33] Push notifications, bots and message templates help.
+    Pay for ImmoScout24 Premium; it lets you message landlords before others.[^33] Use push notifications, bots and message templates to be first.
 - **Send a lot of messages**
     You might need to send hundreds of messages.
 Searching for an apartment is a full time job.
+It can take months.
 - **Be prepared**
     Prepare all the [required documents](#required-documents) in advance.
 Be ready to send them quickly.
 - **Write and call**
     Most landlords prefer emails, but some prefer calls.[^35] Try both.
 - **Have a detailed profile**
     Create a detailed profile on ImmoScout24 and other websites.
 When you message a landlord, include all the important information.
+The first impression is important.
 - **Don't be picky**
     You probably won't get a cheap apartment in a good neighbourhood.
-Be ready to choose a less-than-perfect apartment.
-If you are a recent immigrant, be ready to accept anything.
+Be ready to take what you find.
+If you are a recent immigrant, you don't have many options.

 ### What landlords want

-Landlords want stability.
+Landlords want **stability**.
 They want quiet tenants who pay the rent on time.

 In order, they prefer...[^32]